open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 in conjunction with an associated `Baggage` object used to implement its baggage part.

-OpenTracing `SpanContext` shim objects MUST act as objects associating an underlying `SpanReference` with a `Baggage` instance.
-Every invocation to the `Set Baggage Item` operation will result in a newly associated `SpanContext` shim object with a new `Baggage` containing the specified name/value pair.
+OpenTracing `SpanContext` Shim objects MUST act as objects associating the underlying OpenTelemetry `SpanReference` with the OpenTelemetry `Baggage` instance.
+Every invocation to the `Set Baggage Item` operation will result in a newly associated `SpanContext` Shim object with a new OpenTelemetry `Baggage` containing the specified key/value pair.

-Each underlying `Span` can only be associated with one `SpanContext` shim at a time for all the execution units.
+Each underlying OpenTelemetry `Span` can only be associated with one `SpanContext` Shim at a time for all the execution units.

-The `Log` operations MUST be implemented using `Span`'s `Add Events`.
+The `Log` operations MUST be implemented using the OpenTelemetry `Span`'s `Add Events` operations.

-The `Set Tag` operations MUST be implemented using `Span`'s `Set Attributes`.
+The `Set Tag` operations MUST be implemented using the OpenTelemetry `Span`'s `Set Attributes` operations.

 ### Get Context

-Gets the currently associated `SpanContext` shim.
+Gets the currently associated `SpanContext` Shim.

 ### Get Baggage Item

+Parameters:

+- The baggage key, a string.

-Gets a value for the specified name in the `Baggage` of the associated `SpanContext` shim or null if none exists.
+Gets a value for the specified key in the OpenTelemetry `Baggage` of the associated `SpanContext` Shim or null if none exists.

 ### Set Baggage Item

+Parameters:

+- The baggage key, a string.
+- The baggage value, a string.

-Creates a newly associated `SpanContext` shim object with a new `Baggage` containing the specified name/value pair.
+Creates a newly associated `SpanContext` Shim object with a new OpenTelemetry `Baggage` containing the specified key/value pair.

 ### Set Tag

+Parameters:

+- The tag key, a string.
+- The tag value, which must be either a string, a boolean value, or a numeric type.

-Calls `Set Attribute` on the underlying `Span` with the specified name/value pair.
+Calls `Set Attribute` on the underlying OpenTelemetry `Span` with the specified key/value pair.

+The value MUST be mapped to the respective OpenTelemetry `Attribute`, or converted to a string if the value type is not supported.

 If the type of the specified value is not supported, the value MUST be converted to a string.

 ### Log

+Parameters:

+- A set of key/value pairs, where keys must be strings, and the values may have any type.

-Calls `Add Event` on the underlying `Span`.
+Calls `Add Event` on the underlying OpenTelemetry `Span` with the specified key/value pair set.

+The `Add Event`'s `name` parameter MUST be the value with the `event` key in the pair set, or else fallback to use the `log` literal string.

+The set of values MUST be mapped to the respective OpenTelemetry `Attribute`, or converted to a string if the value type is not supported.

 If an explicit timestamp is specified, a conversion MUST be done to match the OpenTracing and OpenTelemetry units.

 ### Finish

-Calls `End` on the underlying `Span`.
+Calls `End` on the underlying OpenTelemetry `Span`.

 If an explicit timestamp is specified, a conversion MUST be done to match the OpenTracing and OpenTelemetry units.

 ### SpanContext

-The `SpanContext` interface MUST be implemented using an OpenTelemetry `SpanReference` in conjunction with an associated `Baggage`.
+The `SpanContext` interface MUST be implemented through a Shim object using an OpenTelemetry `SpanReference` in conjunction with an associated OpenTelemetry `Baggage`.

 #### Get Baggage Items

-Returns a shim exposing the associated `Baggage` values.
+Returns a Shim object exposing the associated OpenTelemetry `Baggage` values.